Osehi/Foodstuff/README.md

 ## A fully functional project written in kotlin showing how to make a parrallel API call using coroutine

-This project using the clean architecture to structure the app.
+This project uses the clean architecture to structure the app.
 The following were done to build the app:

 * build a responsive user interface using constraint layout
 * implement dagger hilt for dependency injection